Assessing Statistical Models

 ##

-We may also be interested in the adjusted R2 value, which is penalized according to the complexity (number of parameters) of the model.
+We may also be interested in the adjusted R2 value, which is penalized according to the complexity (number of parameters) of the model, which here is 0.35.

 Next Time